 - Locking your elbows and supporting weight on the humerus bones.

 - On your side.

-- On your back supporting the weight with your hands and elbows (Military press position).
+- On your back supporting the weight using your hands and the elbows.

 - Q & A: Raul Angulo on Drills You Won’t Find in the Books